Mike Dean & VAR face backlash again after controversial red card for Soucek | Goal.com

 Soucek was trying to create space that was being denied to him by Mitrovic, and in a bid to get a yard of clearance he caught the Fulham man with his arm.

-There did not look to be any intent, it appeared to be a case of him keeping the Fulham forward clear of him, but Dean was given instruction to review the incident.
+There did not look to be any intent.
+It appeared to be a case of Soucek keeping the Fulham forward clear of him, but Dean was given instruction to review the incident.

 More VAR drama in the Premier League 🎥— Goal (@goal) February 6, 2021